-Southern Michigan Invasive Species Team (SMIST) was founded in April 2018 as a grant-funded program to help manage invasive species in Branch, Hillsdale, and St. Joseph Counties.
-The CISMA is supported by Michigans DNR, EGLE, MDARD, and includes a multitude of regional partners.
+Southern Michigan Invasive Species Team (SMIST) CISMA was started in April of 2018 with grant funds from the Michigan Invasive Species Grant Program.
+SMIST CISMA goal is to increase awareness about invasive species impact and ways to combat them in Branch, Hillsdale, and St. Joseph Counties.
+The CISMA is supported by Michigan's DNR, EGLE, MDARD, and a multitude of regional partners.
+We are always looking to increase our partnerships with organizations and citizens making an impact on our landscape.
+By working together we can help make our environment healthier.

 387 N. Willowbrook Rd Suite F